-The hardest moment in caregiving in California is rarely the diagnosis.
-It's the 2:30 a.m. moment when an 82-year-old husband doesn't recognize his 79-year-old wife, the wife hasn't slept in three nights, and she does not know who to call.
-This guide is the answer to that question.
-It is the comprehensive directory of every government agency, nonprofit, hospital system, hotline, faith-based organization, condition-specific group, online tool, and crisis line a California family caregiver needs in 2026, verified phone numbers, verified URLs, and a decision tree that maps every common situation to the call you should make first.
+California caregiver resources are spread across dozens of government agencies, nonprofits, hotlines, and hospital programs, and the hardest part is often just knowing who to call first.
+The hardest moment in caregiving here is rarely the diagnosis.
+It is the 2:30 a.m. moment when an 82-year-old husband no longer recognizes his 79-year-old wife, she has not slept in three nights, and she does not know who to call.
+This guide is the answer to that question, a directory of the government agencies, nonprofits, hospital systems, hotlines, faith-based groups, condition-specific organizations, and crisis lines a California family caregiver actually needs, with verified phone numbers and a call ladder that maps each common situation to the number to dial first.

-1. California Department of Aging (CDA), The Statewide Front Door
+1. California Department of Aging: The Statewide Front Door

-Caregiver California (statewide hub for the 11 CRCs): caregivercalifornia.org
+Caregiver California (statewide CRC hub) The statewide hub for the 11 regional Caregiver Resource Centers. caregivercalifornia.org

-2. The 33 California Area Agencies on Aging (AAAs), Regional Intake
+2. The 33 Area Agencies on Aging (AAAs): Your Regional Intake

-California's 33 AAAs operate under Older Americans Act Planning and Service Areas (PSAs) 1–33.
+California's 33 AAAs operate under Older Americans Act Planning and Service Areas (PSAs) 1 to 33.
 Below is a representative sample of the most-called regional AAAs.
-The full directory with current contacts is maintained at aging.ca.gov/Contacts and caregivercalifornia.org.
+You do not need to memorize this list.
+Dial 1-800-510-2020 and the CDA system routes you correctly by ZIP.
+The list is for caregivers who already know which agency they need or who want to verify a website before calling.
+The full directory is maintained at aging.ca.gov/facilities-and-programs.

 PSA Region AAA Service Area Phone